tonetheman/js13k_2022/readme.md

 ## DEATH ON A JET PACK

+### LAST PUSH
+- need have a 2nd bad guy that shoots differently
+    - aka uses the angle to determine the shot
+    - this bad will be colored slightly differently

+- need a 3rd bad guy that shoots in a curved way?
+    - this bad will be colored differently

+- need scrolling backgrounds

+- need bads to come out slower

+- what is final game play here?

+- need bad guys to explode if hit
+    - add score here

 ### gamescene3 is the soccer idea?

 - need to work on shooting of souls toward target